Computational-Ethnography-Lab/.github/profile/README.md

 _* CMAP = Cultural Mapping and Pattern Analysis_
 [![GitHub release](https://img.shields.io/github/v/release/Computational-Ethnography-Lab/cmap_visualization_toolkit?include_prereleases)](https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit/releases)

+You can find a resource page (in progress) for learning about computational tools for analyzing text data [here](https://github.com/Computational-Ethnography-Lab/teaching).
+This was designed as a  complement to the new working paper on [qualitative research in computational times](https://osf.io/preprints/socarxiv/7bsgy_v1) and courses on data visualization and text analysis.

 <sub><i>⚠️ Repository Status: This GitHub repository is currently under development.
 Documentation, code, and features are actively being updated/added and may be incomplete or subject to change.</i></sub>

 ---